 Attribution analytics providers can send data directly to our endpoint so that you can link users to specific ad sources and campaigns.
 You can find documentation for our Attribution API here: Attribution API

-Any data that can be viewed on the dashboard graphs can also be downloaded as JSON via HTML commands (e.g. using curl).
-You can find documentation for our Export API here: Export API
+Any data that can be viewed on the dashboard graphs can also be downloaded as JSON via HTTP commands (e.g. using curl).
+You can find documentation for our Dashboard REST API here: Dashboard REST API

 Here are some key terms that will help you as you're using Amplitude: